BernardoBrogi/Project-Laboratory/README.md

 ### Exploit the trajectory recorded to LfD and execute another trajectory with the same shape

-Here we assume there is a trajectory recorded in the file data.txt.
+Here we assume there is a trajectory recorded in the file data_mes.txt.
 To plan and execute a new trajectory based on the shape of the other run in another terminal

 ```
 $ roslaunch dmp dmp.launch